Work: 16 animali

 Description

-16 animals is a jigsaw puzzle, a multiple interlocking structure designed to obtain from a single rectangular oak board, by continuous cutting, various animal shapes: an elephant, a kangaroo, a pig, a goose, a snake, a rhinoceros, a camel, a giraffe, a cow, a fox, a hippopotamus, a crocodile, a parrot and other mammals.
+16 Animali is a masterful jigsaw puzzle featuring a complex, interlocking structure.
+It is cleverly manufactured from a single rectangular board of solid oak using a single, continuous cut to form various animal shapes: an elephant, a kangaroo, a pig, a goose, a snake, a rhinoceros, a camel, a giraffe, a cow, a fox, a hippopotamus, a crocodile, a parrot, and several other creatures.

-Designed by Enzo Mari and first produced by Danese in 1956, this is one of the best-known examples of educational design and it is still in production (maximum width 38cm).
-Observing his own children, the designer realized how necessary play is for discovering and measuring one’s potential.
-As in other cases, Mari searched for a form of game that allows children to reinvent and reinterpret the experience of play.
-The thickness of the individual animals is sufficient to allow them to be placed in every direction, both vertically and horizontally, alternating the front with the back.
+Designed by Enzo Mari and first produced by Danese in 1956, this puzzle remains one of the world’s most celebrated examples of educational design and is still in production today (measuring up to 38 cm in width).
+By observing his own children, the designer realized that play is an essential tool for young minds to discover and test their own potential.
+As with many of his creations, Mari sought to design a game that empowers children to reinvent and reinterpret their own play experiences.
+To achieve this, the individual wooden animals are crafted with enough thickness to stand independently on any side—allowing children to stack and arrange them both vertically and horizontally, or flip them from front to back.

 16 animals – duration: 1:12